Cereal smackdown – muesli vs granola

 Here is a great Bircher Muesli: Fig & Apricot Bircher.

-Explore our range of healthy cereals here, or head over to our online store where our healthy breakfast cereals are available to buy in bulk.
+Head over to our online store where our healthy breakfast cereals are available to buy in bulk.

 So who wins the cereal smackdown?
 We think both muesli and granola are absolute winners.
 Aaah.

 This article was reproduced on this site only with permission from our parent company operafoods.com.au the “Gourmet Online Wholesale Grocer”.
 See the original article here:- Cereal Smackdown – Muesli vs Granola